DHTMLX/docs-suite/docs/treegrid/configuration.md

 }
 ~~~

 Then you will be able to change the width of columns using the mouse.
-With the cursor grab the right border and drag to the desired width.
+Grab the right border цith the cursor and drag to the desired width.

 {{note If you also set the **autoWidth** configuration option, you will be able to change the width of columns only inside the container of Grid. }}